 The Top Business Intelligence Tools Buyers Plan on Using

 You didn’t think we’d give you all this information and leave you without some recommendations, did you?
-If you’re in need of business intelligence tools, check out some of our top recommended vendors, taken from our BI Software Leaderboard:
+If you’re in need of the tools of business intelligence, check out some of our top recommended vendors, taken from our BI software leaderboard:

-One of the most popular BI tools, Tableau is a commonly sought after BI platform.
+One of the most popular types of BI tools, Tableau is a commonly sought-after BI platform.
 It’s simple enough that non-technical users can easily create customized dashboards and other reports to find valuable insights.
 Tableau is so popular that many people consider it the de facto BI tool and search to understand the difference between Tableau and the competition.

-Microsoft Power BI earned a top score in several areas, including interactive visualizations, predictive analytics, mobile access, export of analytics reports, big data integration and storyboarding, ensuring this solution is a powerful data visualizer.
-This solution offers one of the more affordable options, with a free (but limited) version and a more powerful version that costs only $10/user/month.
+Microsoft Power BI earned a top score on our leaderboard in several areas, including interactive visualizations, predictive analytics, mobile access, export of analytics reports, big data integration and storyboarding, ensuring this solution is a powerful data visualizer.
+This solution offers one of the more affordable options, with a free (but limited) version in addition to their basic package.

 By fueling a proactive business culture, WebFOCUS BI from Information Builders allows you to consistently make smarter choices.
-This product allows not only your employees, but also your customers, access to its platform.
-Your customers can have access to easy-to-use apps for better organization and more informed decisions.
+This product is a unique and different BI because it allows not only your employees, but also your customers, access to its platform.
+Your customers can have access to easy-to-use apps for better organization and more informed business decisions.
 For added flexibility, this platform can be deployed both on-premise and on the cloud.

 Oracle BI is another top solution.
 While Oracle shares commonalities with QlikView, it also boasts especially strong geospatial visualization capabilities, including advanced mapping controls and fantastic dashboard integration.
 In addition, it performs exceptionally well when exporting analytics reports.